eliranwong/computemate/README.md

 After `ComputeMate AI` is launched, enter your request in the ComputeMate AI prompt.

 Remarks: `ComputeMate AI` allows you to execute system commands directly.
 Simply prefix your commands with `!` or `!!`.
-Use `!` to include the command output in the ongoing conversation, and `!!` when you prefer not to display the output.
+Use `!` to integrate the command output into the ongoing conversation and to track any changes in the directory.
+Use `!!` when you prefer not to include the output or track directory changes.

 ### CLI Options